These are the families who have taken a leap of faith and committed to adopt one or more of our orphaned children most recently.

-The Romero family has a $5000 matching grant from RODS Racing!
-When their FSP reaches $6023, they’ll receive an additional $5000!
+The Romero family has net their $5000 matching grant from RODS Racing!

 Tim (James) and Jennifer Hayden have been married for almost 5 years.
 Tim has 2 adult children from a previous marriage, and Jennifer has 4 children ranging in age from 14 to 20 years old.
 Jennifer is an RN who has worked with children with special needs since high school, and Tim has a natural gift with people that have extra challenges.
 One of Jennifer’s daughters was adopted from Uzbekistan 10 years ago and has taught this family a great deal about the world of special needs parenting.
 In fact, it was during her involvement in the Special Olympics that Tim and Jennifer fell in love with children and adults with Down Syndrome.

 With all their children growing up, Tim and Jennifer felt that God was telling their hearts that they weren’t quite done with parenting.
 Out of a wish to give a child a family that needs one and also the desire to have the experience of raising a child together, they believe adoption is the best way to accomplish this.
 With Jennifer’s past experience with international adoption, and many friends in their church family coming from Asian heritage, adopting from China seemed a natural fit.
 After years of following Reece’s Rainbow’s ministry, they fell in love with LOUIS several months ago and prayed for him to be their son if it was God’s will.
 After many months of preparation, they have now been pre-approved for his adoption!

 3/16/2020 — AWAITING TRAVELING DATES